 The Edible History

 Don’t skip the cuisine.
 Tripoli sweets reflect the Ottoman legacy.
-Lebanese wine production dates back 7,000 years to the Phoenicians.
+Lebanon wine production dates back 7,000 years to the Phoenicians.
 Kibbeh and tabbouleh are ancient staples.
-Eating is an active part of your Lebanon itinerary for history buffs.
+Exploring Lebanon traditional food is an active part of your Lebanon itinerary for history buffs.

 This Lebanon itinerary for history buffs offers a deep dive into a region where history is not just preserved in museums but lived daily.
 From the Phoenicians to the present day, it is a journey through the very foundations of civilization.